comodal/collision/README.md

 (nextPow2(sparseFactor * capacity - 1) / bucketSize) - (capacity / bucketSize)
 ```
 For this to happen, the same `capacity / bucketSize` buckets would have to perfectly fill up before any other buckets are accessed for writes.

+###Contribute
+Pull requests for benchmarks and tests are welcome.
+Feel free to open an issue for feature requests, ideas, or issues.